 Popular Skills for Special Events Director

-Special Events Directors report using a pretty varied skill set on the job.
+Special Events Directors seem to require a number of specific skills.
 Most notably, skills in Project Management, Budget Management, Event Management, and Fundraising are correlated to pay that is above average.
 Those listing Sales as a skill should be prepared for drastically lower pay.
 Event Planning and Fundraising also typically command lower compensation.
-Most people experienced in Event Management also know Fundraising.
+Most people who know Event Management also know Fundraising.

 Pay by Experience Level for Special Events Director

 Pay by Experience for a Special Events Director has a positive trend.
 An entry-level Special Events Director with less than 5 years of experience can expect to earn an average total compensation of $49,000 based on 61 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Special Events Director with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $60,000 based on 65 salaries.
 An experienced Special Events Director which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $66,000 based on 79 salaries.
 A Special Events Director with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $66,000 based on 31 salaries.

 Pay Difference by Location

 For Special Events Directors, working in the bustling city of Washington has its advantages, including an above-average pay rate.
 Special Events Directors will also find cushy salaries in New York (+37 percent), Denver (+23 percent), Los Angeles (+18 percent), and San Francisco (+14 percent).
 Place of residence plays a huge part in a Special Events Director's salary, with Austin Special Events Directors earning salaries that are 30 percent less than the national average.

 Special Events Director Reviews